dsa-ou/algoesup/README.md

 GitHub recommends to regularly do `bundle update github-pages` to ensure that the local site preview looks like on GitHub Pages.

-After accepting a commit to folder `DeepNote/`, the owners will upload the updated files to the DeepNote project linked above.
+After accepting a commit to folder `Deepnote/`, the owners will upload the updated files to the Deepnote project linked above.

 ## Licences